 How does the Roborock S6 MaxV clean?

-The addition of the camera and ReactiveAI system gives it another layer of technology that helps it avoid obstacles without bumping into them.
+The camera and the ReactiveAI system give it another layer of technology, helping it avoid obstacles without colliding.

 It also has the same all-rubber side brush that is more durable and easier to clean.

-The main brush roll is in the middle, flanked by the two rubber wheels.
+The primary brush roll is in the middle, flanked by the two rubber wheels.

-While there is nothing wrong with this design, it quite narrow and there are instances where it misses some debris.
+While there is nothing wrong with this design, it’s quite narrow, and there are instances where it misses some debris.

 In the default cleaning mode, the robot will go around the edges first before filling the gaps and cleaning the middle portions of the room in a straight back and forth pattern.